jclain/gitolite-contrib/HostBasedAuth_en.md

 note: english is not my native language.
 I write in french and then try to translate afterwards.
 This file may not be up to date wrt the french one.

+I'd like to thanks [Stephen Morton](https://github.com/stephencmorton) for his help with the translation of this file.

 # HostBasedAuth trigger

 This trigger enables host based authentication.
 Host ip, name or fqdn can be used